crisluengo/doxpp/doc/commands.md

 the preprocessor (well, it's possible, but it makes things a lot more complex).

 If you want to show the full definition of the macro, write about it in your documentation.
-We don't feel that it is useful to show how a macro is defined.
+We feel that usually it is not useful to show how a macro is defined.

+Because Clang doesn't report where the macro is defined, we take the file where this documentation block lives as the include file for the macro.
+Therefore, you should always put this command in the same file where the macro is actually defined.

+TODO: Maybe eventually `\headerfile` can be used to indicate which header the macro is defined in.

 `\def` is an alias for compatibility with Doxygen.